bretth/woven/docs/conventions.rst

 Conventions
 ===========

-Woven will use the following conventions to layout your project on the target host, and uses some basic coventions on the local development machine
+Woven will use the following conventions to layout your project on the target host, and uses some basic coventions on the local development machine.

 In the following examples we are deploying a distribution ``example_distribution`` with the django project ``example_project`` to a site ``example.com``